Carl F. Barnes

-Prior to joining the firm, he served as vice president and general counsel of PAREXEL International Corporation, a publicly traded contract research organization; deputy general counsel of Thermo Electron Corporation, a publicly traded diversified technology company; and vice president and general counsel of Sequoia Systems, Inc., a publicly traded computer hardware manufacturer; and as a partner in the Boston law firm of Hale and Dorr LLP, now Wilmer Cutler Pickering Hale and Dorr LLP.
-Carl served as co-chair of the Boston Bar Association's Corporate Law Committee from May 2003 to 2005.
+Prior to joining the firm in 1999, Carl served as vice president and general counsel of PAREXEL International Corporation, a publicly traded contract research organization; deputy general counsel of Thermo Electron Corporation (now Thermo Fisher Scientific Inc.), a publicly traded diversified technology company; and vice president and general counsel of Sequoia Systems, Inc., a publicly traded computer hardware manufacturer; and as a partner in the Boston law firm of Hale and Dorr LLP (now Wilmer Cutler Pickering Hale and Dorr LLP).

 Carl is a 1980 magna cum laude Phi Beta Kappa graduate of Brandeis University and, after a year as a compensation consultant, received his J.D. degree cum laude from Harvard Law School in 1984.

 Carl is a member of the National Association of Corporate Directors.
 He has served as co-chair of the Boston Bar Association's Securities Law Committee and of the Corporate Law Committee.

 He has been a panelist or speaker at conferences organized by the American Bar Association, the Boston Bar Association, the New England Corporate Counsel Association, Massachusetts Continuing Legal Education, BankBoston (now Bank of America) and the Harvard Business School, speaking on topics such as transnational acquisitions, M&A after the financial meltdown, preparing the privately held business for a liquidity event, Massachusetts corporate law, private placements of securities, the legal aspects of entrepreneurship and crowdfunding.
 Carl has also been a guest lecturer on venture capital term sheets in Professor Alain Hanover’s Venture Capital Finance class at Bentley University.